Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Edmonds' 17.6 rushing yards per game in his seven career matchups against the Seahawks are 1.9 fewer yards than his over/under in Sunday's game.
+- In his seven career matchups against them, Edmonds has averaged 17.6 rushing yards per game versus the Seahawks, 1.9 fewer than his over/under in Sunday's game.

 - Edmonds will go up against a Seahawks squad that allows 113.4 rushing yards per game and is the NFL's 18th-ranked rush defense.

-- This year the Seahawks are ranked 19th in the NFL in rushing touchdowns allowed (15).
+- This season the Seahawks are ranked 19th in the NFL in rushing touchdowns conceded (15).

 Recent Performances

-- Over his last three outings, Edmonds has 162 rushing yards (54.0 per game) on 40 carries with one touchdown.
+- Over his last three games, Edmonds has taken 40 carries for 162 yards (54.0 per game) and one touchdown.

 - He's also caught 13 passes for 100 yards (33.3 per game).